Frequently Asked Questions

 How do I protect my Ollie from chips caused by road debris being thrown up from my tow vehicle?

-Transportation Grade Gel Coat is tough but if a rock chip does happen its relatively easy to repair.
-Matching color is not a problem even several years down the road because of the added UV protectant in our Bright White Gel Cote.
-We do suggest some type of mud flap on the tow vehicle to help prevent rocks from being thrown against the trailer.
-Airstream offers a rock guard on some of their models but the aluminum will become dented by rocks over time.
-These dents will be much larger and more noticeable than the small chips that could potentially happen to the fiberglass (our trailer campers wont dent) even in large hail storms.
+Transportation Grade Gel Coat is tough, but it's relatively easy to repair if a rock chip does happen.
+Matching color is not a problem even several years down the road because of the added UV protectant in our Bright White Gel Coat.
+We suggest some type of mud flap on the tow vehicle to help prevent rocks from being thrown against the trailer.
+Airstream offers a rock guard on some models, but the aluminum will become dented by stones over time.
+These dents will be much larger and more noticeable than the tiny chips that could potentially happen to the fiberglass (our travel trailers won't dent), even in large hail storms.

-For this reason many insurance companies charge higher premiums for aluminum trailers.
-One other suggestion would be to look at 3M products website.
+For this reason, many insurance companies charge higher premiums for aluminum trailers.
+One other suggestion would be to look at the 3M products website.
 They make a product called Clear Mask that can protect the front of your trailer and is easy to replace every few years if needed.
-The bottom line is anything can happen and if you travel the ALCAN HWY chips will happen but can be fixed easily and at little cost.
-However most of our customers have had little to no problems with chips in the fiberglass.
-Please look to our forums and ask actual owners about their experiences.
+The bottom line is anything can happen, and if you travel, the ALCAN HWY chips will happen but can be fixed quickly and cheaply.
+However, most of our customers have had little to no problems with chips in the fiberglass.
+Please look to our Owner forums and ask actual owners about their experiences.